Tonfanau

 Tonfanau is a coastal village in the community of Llangelynnin, in Gwynedd (formerly Merionethshire), Wales.
 It is 2.4 mi north of Tywyn.
 The village is served by Tonfanau railway station.

 During the Second World War an army base was created near the village.
 Around 600 men were stationed at the camp, which specialised in training personnel in anti-aircraft artillery.

 Until 1992, a granite quarry existed to the north of the village.

 All Arms Junior Leaders' Regiment

 From May 1959 until August 1966 the camp was the home of the All Arms Junior Leaders' Regiment (A.A.J.L.R.).

 PYTHON site

 From 1968 the camp was one of the designated sites for plan PYTHON, the plan for continuity of government in the event of nuclear war.
 It was only the temporary PYTHON site for Wales and Aberystwyth University became the designated site soon after.

 Refugee Camp

 In 1972, six years after closing in 1966, the base was reopened and used as a refugee centre.
-Over 3,000 Ugandan Asians, fleeing from persecution by Idi Amin, were housed there for six months before being settled elsewhere.
+Ugandan Asians, expelled by Idi Amin, were housed in Tonfanau camp for six months before being settled elsewhere.
+By 24th October that year, 1,185 refugees had been placed In Tonfanau camp.